isHarryh/Ark-Models/README-eng.md

 ## Breaking Changes

+- Mar.2025: Premultiplied Alpha (PMA) was forcibly enabled for all the model textures.
 - Aug.2024：In CN server, we found that there are very few models whose skeleton files are not in binary format but in JSON format.
 - Jul.2024: Stopped using the dataset provided by [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) since ArkUnpacker v3.0 has implemented the decoding of such data.
 - Feb.2024: Added dynamic illustrations (skins included) to this repo.
 Changed the dataset file.
-- Jan.2024: `Premultiplied Alpha` should be disabled when rendering the new models due to the update of Arknights v2.1.41.
+- ~~Jan.2024: Premultiplied Alpha (PMA) should be disabled when rendering the new models due to the update of Arknights v2.1.41.~~
 - Apr.2023: Added enemies' battle models to this repo.
 Changed the dataset file.

 ## Copyright Notice